Key numbers

 Does not preempt state gambling laws Sec.
 308 preempts state securities laws for digital commodities, but does not address state gambling or gaming law preemption.
 States retain authority to regulate event contracts and prediction markets.

 Does not address crypto taxation Tax treatment of digital assets is handled separately by the PARITY Act and existing IRS guidance.
 CLARITY Act is a market structure bill, not a tax bill.
+For how current IRS rules apply to your trades, staking rewards, and airdrops, see our tax calculator for crypto trades.

 Does not resolve the stablecoin yield dispute The Senate Banking Committee’s Jan 12 draft yield restrictions are the primary reason the bill is stalled.
 Whether stablecoin rewards are permitted, banned, or carved out remains the central unresolved question as of Feb 2026.